Forged in Conflict: The Distinct Warrior Skillsets of the Ancient World

 Adaptability Across Environments

-Unlike the Spartans, who struggled outside their home territory, Roman legions operated effectively from the forests of Germany to the deserts of North Africa to the mountains of Armenia.
+Unlike the Spartans, who struggled outside their home territory, Roman legions operated effectively from the forests of Germany to the deserts of Africa to the mountains of Armenia.
 This adaptability was baked into their training, which included long marches with full pack, forced river crossings, and mock battles against simulated enemies using different tactics.
 The Roman ability to learn from defeated opponents and incorporate effective weapons and tactics—such as Spanish swords, Gallic helmets, and Greek naval technology—was a force multiplier that kept their skillsets evolving.
+For instance, after the disaster at Teutoburg Forest, Rome reformed its Germanic legions with heavier chainmail and more cavalry support.

 The Mongol Horsemen: Speed and Strategic Range